cornelltech/IntroCM2016/README.md

 ## Class Requirements

-### Readings
+### Readings and Services
+Each week (see schedule below) you will be asked to sign up, use, and analyze a small set of services that correspond to the week’s topic.
+You have to sign up and use these services.
+You will be asked to consider these services in the online reading response.

 The reading materials, mostly papers from the field of social computing, are listed below in the week-to-week schedule.
-All the readings are required, and you will be asked submit an online response to the reading every week before class.
+All the readings are required, and you will be asked submit an online response to the reading (and services) every week before class.
 You may be asked, for example, to reason about each reading, provide critique and extensions, and comment about its significance in the context of connective media technology.
 Grades are assigned per reading.
-Your lowest two reading reflection grades will not be counted; these two lowest grades may include submissions that you missed (no questions asked).
+Your lowest reading reflection grade will not be counted; this grade may include submissions that you missed (no questions asked).
 Late submissions will be treated as missing.

-### Services

-Each week (see schedule below) you will be asked to sign up, use, and analyze a small set of services that correspond to the week’s topic.
-You will be asked to submit an online response every week to a question about these services.
-Grades are assigned per week.
-Your lowest two grades will not be counted; these two lowest grades may include submissions that you missed (no questions asked).
-Late submissions will be treated as missing.

 ### Assignments

 There are three technical assignments (group projects) to be submitted throughout the semester: a social data explorer; connective media design; and data analysis.
 The details of the assignments are provided separately.

-### Presentation
+### Presentations
 Each student will participate in one group class presentation about a specific set of Connective Media technologies.
 Each presentation will summarize the key theoretical, design and product differences between the systems and services in a specific group of technologies.
 Exact instructions and guidelines [are below](#presreq).

 ### Attendance